-17. You’re comfortable telling your partner about things that make you feel vulnerable (such as if you’re worried about getting laid off).
+17. You’re comfortable telling your partner about things that make you feel vulnerable such as worries about getting laid off.

-18. You have your own “love language” e.g., pet names or special signs you give each other (such as the Obamas’ fist bump).
+18. You have your own “love language” (pet names or special signs you give each other).

-19. You know what your partner’s most embarrassing moment from childhood was.
+19. You know your partner’s most embarrassing moment from childhood.

-21. You never or very rarely express contempt for your partner - roll your eyes, cuss at them, call them crazy etc.
+21. You never, or very rarely, express contempt for your partner by rolling your eyes, swearing at them, or calling them crazy.

-23. (If you have children together) You can list some positive personality qualties your partner has passed on to your children.
+23. If you have children together, you can list some positive personality qualities your partner has passed on to your children.

-25. You have a sense of security.
-You’re confident your partner wouldn’t cheat or do something to jeopardize your combined financial security.
+25. You have a sense of security: You’re confident your partner wouldn’t be unfaithful, or do something to jeopardize your combined financial security.